Basics of Soaring and Gliding

 Riding The Thermal: Key Takeaways From Glider Plane Lessons

-As a seasoned glider pilot, I can vouch for the thrilling experience of soaring on thermal currents.
+As an experienced glider pilot, I can attest to the exhilarating sensation of riding on thermal updrafts.

 Did you know that glider planes can stay aloft for hours without an engine?